jgigault/42MapGenerator/README.md

 # 42MapGenerator

-42MapGenerator is a tiny bash script developped at 42 school for generating map of France for FdF project.
+42 Map Generator is a tiny bash script developed at 42 school for generating maps for FdF project whose data are extracted from IGN's and NOAA's servers.

 ## install & launch
 	git clone https://github.com/jgigault/42MapGenerator ~/42MapGenerator